- The electrolyzer, built with Siemens Energy, can produce up to one metric ton of hydrogen per hour.

 - Construction took around two years, with funding of €124.3 million, including €37.3 million from Rhineland-Palatinate.

-- Hydrogen is used for ammonia, methanol, and vitamins production, previously made via natural gas-based methods.
+- Hydrogen is used in producing ammonia, methanol, and vitamins.

 Project Overview